ChiaraPalladino/Digital-Agathemerus/data/Digital Agathemerus Guidelines.md

 ```

 An excerpt of Agathemerus is preserved in another work, with no indication of its provenance.
-This is the specific case of the Excerpta J and K. [a] We use several `<msItem>` elements, indicating the location of the bigger work (e.g. Johannes Damascenus), and the location of the fragments, which are indicated as Excerpta J.
+This is the specific case of the Excerpta J and K. [^a] We use several `<msItem>` elements, indicating the location of the bigger work (e.g. Johannes Damascenus), and the location of the fragments, which are indicated as Excerpta J.

 ```xml
         <msItem n="1">